openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 The current composition of the CoC Team is available in the [code of conduct][CoC] itself along with means to contact by email the whole CoC Team and each of its members individually.

-The CoC Team is responsible for maintaining and applying the [incident management processes][].
+The CoC Team is responsible for applying the [incident management processes][].

-The CoC Team is empowered to involve external people to resolve an issue provided these commit to abide by the code of conduct and by this policy.
+The CoC Team is empowered to involve external people to resolve an issue provided these commit to abide by the code of conduct, the [incident management processes][], and by this policy.

 ### Delegation to projects